mlanza/ai-literacy/301/05-text-adventures.md

 And that suits us.
 Because Zork was about props too.

-Now imagine our LLM as Link.
+Now imagine our AI as Link.
 It spots the Skyscanner Travel Agency in a new town.
 Before heading in, it stops to chat with the NPC outside.

 That conversation?
 It’s not chitchat.
 It’s *critical*.